AdiliaEsmeArana/osticket-prereqs/README.md

 </p>
 <p>
 This process was done on a Virtual Machine I created through Microsoft Azure.
 I then connected to my virtual machine through a remote desktop connection.
-To install IIS : In the search bar type "control panel" and enter program.
-Click "program uninstall programs" > click "Turn windows on and off" Check the box "Internet Information Services" and expand the tab.
-Search for "World Wide Web Services" and expand the tab.
-Search for "Application Development Features" and expand the tab.
-Check the "CGI" box and click "ok".
+To install IIS : In the search bar type "control panel" and enter program> Click "program uninstall programs" > click "Turn windows on and off"> Check the box "Internet Information Services" and expand the tab> search for "World Wide Web Services" and expand the tab> search for "Application Development Features" and expand the tab> Check the "CGI" box> click "ok".
 The changes applied will begin to load and IIS will be successfully installed.
 </p>
 <br />